 Fellow Spiritual Seekers, Brothers and Sisters

-A subject such as meditation should be approached in the spirit in which it is practised.
+Something like meditation should be approached in the spirit in which it is practised.
 Practical aspects and techniques can be outlined, but the essence of it can’t be described intellectually.
 In order to understand meditation, the meditation-mind has also to awaken and listen, because the voice that describes meditation can never define so completely that there is automatic understanding.

 It's like having something precious and wonderful and holding it up to the light and turning it and seeing it reflected from different angles in the changing light.
 One moment it looks like this, another moment it’s different, and looks like that, and yet in essence it is always the same.
 So how to describe it?
 We build a picture from different images which come gradually more and more into focus as our observation and understanding increases.